 I admit I had no idea that I could have been buying parmesan cheese that wasn't really parmesan.
 But I can now tell you that doing a side-by-side taste test of the American stuff versus the real Parmigiano Reggiano, the difference is unmistakeable.
 And once you notice that difference, you will always be able to tell when your parmesan isn't real.

 I could eat Parmigiano Reggiano by the handful (please grate directly into my mouth!), but I decided to feature it in mac and cheese bites for this post.
-I wanted the Parmigiano Reggiano to be the standout flavor, but also wanted to add a complementary flavor, so I decided to roast a head of garlic for Parmigiano Reggiano Roasted Garlic Mac and Cheese Bites.
+I wanted the Parmesan Reggiano to be the standout flavor, but also wanted to add a complementary flavor, so I decided to roast a head of garlic for these mac and cheese bites.

-These mac and cheese bites are super easy to make.
-Everyone should know how to whip up a pot of mac and cheese and the only difference with this one is that you’ll spoon it into muffin tins instead of a casserole dish before baking.
+These mac and cheese bites are super easy to make and perfect for serving as a party appetizer.
+You probably already know how to whip up a pot of mac and cheese...
+The only difference with this pot is that you'll spoon it into muffin tins instead of a casserole dish before baking.

-But first you’ll want to sprinkle a little panko over the top because what’s mac and cheese without a little crunch?
+After making the mac and cheese and spooning it into a muffin tin, you'll want to sprinkle a little panko over the tops because what's mac and cheese without a little crunch?

-The roasted garlic is a really nice complement to the Parmigiano Reggiano.
-In my mind, there’s nothing worse than a bland mac and cheese, so I was loving these full-flavored bold mac and cheese bites!
+The roasted garlic is a really nice complement in this Parmigiano Reggiano recipe.
+In my mind, there's nothing worse than a bland mac and cheese, so I was loving these full-flavored bold mac and cheese bites and loved the complex flavor.

 Mac and cheese you can grab as a snack and eat without a fork?
 One more thing that's blowing my mind.
 In a really good way.

-I’m so happy I’ve been schooled on Parmigiano Reggiano; my weekly (OK, sometimes daily) visits to my grocery store’s cheese counter are forever changed.
+I'm so happy I've been schooled on Italian cheese; my weekly (OK, sometimes daily) visits to my grocery store's cheese counter are forever changed.
+And so are my homemade mac and cheese bites.

 Did you know Parmigiano Reggiano was the only real parmesan?
 Have you recently learned something about food that blew your mind?